After completing this unit, you’ll be able to:

 - Comfortably use the batch control board.

-A job runs to process batches which use API Dynamic Switch where incoming data goes automatically to be processed as synchronous, batch or bulk.
+A job runs to process batches that use API Dynamic Switch where incoming data goes automatically to be processed as synchronous, batch or bulk.
 All processed batches are managed on the batch control board.